-Posted by J Reinhold on 2/7/2020 to Plaques to Mark the Spot
+Posted by J Reinhold on 2/7/2020 to Some Questions Answered

 Size is important.
 Size must serve several purposes.
 First, your plaque must fit where you will place it.
 We cannot help with that.
 But as for fitting text on a size, you can get an idea from the formula shown in How to Size a Simple Plaque.